tigergraph/ecosys/tutorials/GSQL.md

  gsql 'drop all'
 ```

-**Note that**, our fully managed service -- [TigerGraph Savanna](https://savanna.tgcloud.io/) is entirely GUI-based, with no access to a bash shell.
-To run the GSQL examples in this tutorial, simply copy the GSQL query into the Savanna GSQL editor and click the RUN button.
+**Note that**, our fully managed service -- [TigerGraph Savanna](https://savanna.tgcloud.io/) is entirely GUI-based and does not provide access to a bash shell.
+To execute the GSQL examples in this tutorial, simply copy the query into the Savanna GSQL editor and click Run.

+Additionally, all GSQL examples referenced in this tutorial can be found in your TigerGraph tutorials/gsql folder.

 ---
 [Go back to top](#top)